Health Ministry issues new guidelines for non-coronavirus health facilities

 Coronavirus outbreak: Antibody testing helps Chhattisgarh health officials to find 'Patient Zero'

-The ministry said although a comprehensive guidance to prevent occurrence of hospital acquired infection in health facilities was issued, the practice of universal precautions might still be lacking in many of our hospitals".
+The ministry said although comprehensive guidance to prevent the occurrence of hospital-acquired infection in health facilities was issued, the practice of universal precautions might still be lacking in many of our hospitals".

-Also some non-COVID health facilities have reported confirmation of COVID-19 in patients admitted for unrelated/non-respiratory illness, causing undue apprehension among healthcare workers, sometimes leading to impaired functionality of such hospitals, it said.
+Also, some non-COVID health facilities have reported confirmation of COVID-19 in patients admitted for unrelated/non-respiratory illness, causing undue apprehension among healthcare workers, sometimes leading to impaired functionality of such hospitals, it said.

 The ministry also said that a COVID-19 case with mild or asymptomatic presentation may go undetected and inadvertently transmit the infection to other patients and healthcare workers, putting these individuals at risk of contracting the disease and compromise the functionality of the healthcare facility.

-According to the guidelines by the ministry, the Hospital Infection Control Committee (HICC) has well-defined composition, roles and responsibilities.
+According to the guidelines by the ministry, the Hospital Infection Control Committee (HICC) has a well-defined composition, roles and responsibilities.

 These include surveillance for fever, cough or breathing difficulty through either self-reporting or active and passive screening at the beginning of their shift, it said.